-- (1) When heat treatment and final machining are completed and, if necessary, at a proper time during machining, surface inspection is to be carried out.
-Where applicable, this is to include the examination of internal surfaces and bores.
-Testing methods and acceptance criteria are to be in accordance with the Guidance relating to the Rules specified by the Society. - (2) Dimension inspection of the steel forgings is to be conducted under the responsibility of the manufacturer, unless otherwise specified.
+- (1) All forgings should be subjected to a 100% visual examination of all accessible surfaces by the manufacturer and made available to the Surveyor.
+Where applicable, this visual examination is to include the examination of internal surfaces and bores.
+Testing methods and acceptance criteria are to be in accordance with the Guidance relating to the Rules specified by the Society.
+(2023) - (2) Dimension inspection of the steel forgings is to be conducted under the responsibility of the manufacturer, unless otherwise specified.